Verbs in English

 Are you just starting to learn English?
 Or maybe you're an advanced learner looking to improve?
 By mastering verbs, you can easily give your English more action, as well as make your sentences more interesting.
 In this article, you'll find verb definition and many useful references to get started!

-What is a verb?
+What is a Verb?

 Verbs are among the most important parts of any language, and English verbs are no exception.
-The definition of a verb is “a word that we use to talk about actions, events, or states”.
+The definition of a verb is “a word that we use to talk about actions, events, or states.”
 This can include physical actions (such as “run” or “swim”), mental activities (such as “think” or “believe”), or even emotional responses (such as “laugh” or “cry”).

-There are many different types of verbs, each with their own unique characteristics and uses.
+There are many different types of verbs, each with their unique characteristics and uses.
 For instance, action verbs are typically used to describe physical actions.
 In contrast, linking verbs help connect the subject of a sentence to other information, such as an adjective or noun.
 Modal verbs are used to express possibility, necessity, and obligation.

 Verbs in English

-3 types of verbs in English
+3 Types of Verbs in English

 There are 3 different kinds of verbs: action verbs, linking verbs, and helping (auxiliary) verbs.
 See all these types of verbs with examples below:

-Action verbs
+Action Verbs

 Action verbs are a great way to add life and energy to your writing.
 They can be used in any tense, from the present simple (“I walk”) to the future perfect continuous (“I will have been walking”).
 You can also use them with adverbs or adjectives for added impact.
 For example, “He ran quickly across the field,” or “She smiled sadly at him.”